d-krupke/cpsat-primer/README.md

 ### Timelimit and Status

-If we have a huge model, CP-SAT may not be able to solve it to optimality (if the constraints are not to difficult, there is a good chance we still get a good solution).
+If we have a huge model, CP-SAT may not be able to solve it to optimality (if the constraints are not too difficult, there is a good chance we still get a good solution).
 Of course, we don't want CP-SAT to run endlessly for hours (years, decades,...) but simply abort after a fixed time and return us the best solution so far.